superyang713/docs/aws_learning_journal_part_1.md

 * Objects are cached for the life of the TTL (Time To Live)

 * You can clear cached objects, but you will be charged.

+### Encryption

+* In Transit:
+    * SSL/TLS (https)

+* At Rest
+    * Server Side Encryption
+        1. SSE-S3: S3 Managed Keys
+        2. SSE-KMS: AWS Key Management Service Managed Keys
+        3. SSE-C: Server Side Encryption With Customer Provided Keys

+    * Client Side Encryption

+### Storage Gateway

+* File Gateway - For flat files, stored directly on S3.

+* Volumn Gateway: (for block based storage, i.e. OS, applications, etc)
+    1. Stored Volume - Entire Dataset is stored on site and is asynchronously backed up to S3.
+    2. Cached Volumns - Entire dataset is stored on S3 and the most frequently accessed data is cached on site.

+* Gateway Virtual Tape Library (VTL)

+    * Used for backup and uses popular backup applications like NetBackup, Backup Exec, Veeam etc.

+### Snowball (the service is under migration, not storage)

+* Snowball: A way to transfer file from local to the cloud (AWS).

+* Import/Export: a legacy service that people send their own disk to datacenter an upload/download data to/from the cloud.